-Word Choice:

-You've already thought about the overall tone, but are there any words that stand out to you in their connotative power?

-EXAMPLE The phrase "richer store of knowledge" is pretty evocative.
+Word Choice: You've already thought about the overall tone, but are there any words that stand out to you in their connotative power?
+For instance, "richer store of knowledge" is pretty evocative.

 The author could have just said that students will know more about the world, but by adding implications of financial benefit, this phrase connotes material wealth.

-In this case, the connotations of the words lend themselves to the overall message about worth.
+Therefore, the connotations of the words lend themselves to the overall message about worth.